- Businesses across all industries are increasingly favoring SaaS solutions, primarily due to the flexibility they provide

 B2B businesses have seen a major change in how they work over the past decade.
 Manualized business processes that orbited around a few pieces of monolithic software were once the norm.
 This is no longer the case, and most of the industry has instead seen the rise of a constellation of SaaS applications that provide best-in-breed delivery of business functions.

-The rental industry is no exception to this journey.
+The equipment rental industry is no exception to this journey.
 The rise of modern enterprise application stack via platforms like Salesforce, Oracle, SAP, and Stripe has revolutionized many of the old ways of doing business.
 Subscription-based platforms have allowed rental companies to improve their operational flexibility while streamlining finances by eliminating unnecessary CapEx once needed for software licenses.

 Many rental operators are finding that this new way of doing things presents new challenges.
 The proliferation of so many apps has meant a growth in touchpoints for executing business functions, along with a wealth of data.
 If handled incorrectly, this could mean yet more confusion and complexity and a drag on operations.